cnordenlow/text-mining-fomc/README.md

 ## Text Mining FOMC

 What did Fed say?
-With the help of text mining, this report aims to gain insights and colour from FOMC Minutes and to make plots out of words.
+With the help of text mining, this project aims to gain insights and colour from FOMC Minutes and to make plots out of words.